 Is this task realistic right now?

-We’ve all done it, put ‘learn a new language’, ‘study a new course’, ‘write a book’ or something of the sorts onto our to-do-lists.
+We’ve all done it, put ‘learn a new language’, ‘study web design‘, ‘write a book’ or something of the sorts onto our to-do-lists.
 I think it is really cool that we as humans have the desire to lust after knowledge and creativity in such a way, but unfortunately it is not always practical to invest in these long term commitments.
 At least not without the correct steps in place for success and motivation.
 First, be realistic with yourself.
 Are you able to commit to this task, and is it something you want to start right now?
 Ask yourself the following questions.

 - Is this something I can commit time to regularly?